shezik/SuspendHack/README.md

 ## Usage

-Put the whole "suspendhack.koplugin" folder under koreader/plugins and restart KOReader.
+Place the whole "suspendhack.koplugin" folder under koreader/plugins and restart KOReader.

 Then open a book.
-Now you should be able to put Kindle to sleep with a press of the power button even if you launched KOReader with the "no framework" option in KUAL.
+Now you should be able to put Kindle to sleep with the power button even if you launched KOReader with the "no framework" option in KUAL.

-(No menu is implemented yet.)
+(No menu has been implemented yet.)

-### Why I don't see the "no framework" option in KUAL?
+### Why am I not seeing the "no framework" option in KUAL?

-Modify /mnt/*(us, or sd)*/extensions/koreader/menu.json or use the one I provided.
+Modify /mnt/*(us, or sd)*/extensions/koreader/menu.json or use the one I provided with.

 ## Known issues